SenneBax/Project-software-engineering/README.md

    - Use Case 2.1: A simple output (containing speed, amount of roads etc.)
    - Use Case 2.2: Graphical impression (both ASCII art and HTML)
    - Use Case 3.1: Simulating vehicle behaviour
-   - Use Case 3.2: Simulation of a trafic light (only red and green)
+   - Use Case 3.2: Simulation of a traffic light (only red and green)
    - Use Case 3.3: Running the simulation automatically
    - Use Case 3.4: Running the simulation with a vehicle generator
    - Use Case 3.5: Different vehicle types with appropriate behavior